ak2k2/MV2-QTM/README.md

 where:

-* M = Money Supply
+* M = Money Supply from (M2SL.csv)
 * V = Velocity of Money
-* P = Price Level
+* P = Price Level (CPI)
-* T = Real Output (GDP)
+* T = Volume of Transactions (GDP)

 Creates a dataframe with CPI, GDP, and M2 columns and then calculates the velocity of money by dividing CPI * GDP by M2.
-The calculated velocity is then compared to FRED's Velocity of M2 Money Stock.
+The calculated velocity is then compared to FRED's Velocity => the M2 Money Stock.

 ## Results